TheorieMPQ/cluster-guide/IRENE_guide.md

 4) Remove components of your .julia folder belonging to the version 1.5 `rm -rf .julia/environments/v1.5* ; rm -rf .julia/compiled/v1.5*`(keep a copy in case you need to)
 5) `export JULIA_DEPOT_PATH="/home/username/.julia"`
 6) Launch julia, add packages you want and run `]precompile` to precompile everything
-8) Exit julia, and transfer your .julia directory to IRENE with `rsync -rvazh .julia/ username@irene-amd-fr.ccc.cea.fr:/ccc/cont003/home/unipdide/username/.julia/` (check that there is a .julia folder in IRENE).
+7) Exit julia, and transfer your .julia directory to IRENE with `rsync -rvazh .julia/ username@irene-amd-fr.ccc.cea.fr:/ccc/cont003/home/unipdide/username/.julia/` (check that there is a .julia folder in IRENE).
 As an alternative, one may instead issue `rsync -rvazh username@th-top.mpq.univ-paris-diderot.fr:.julia/ .julia/` from the home directory on IRENE.
-10) `module load julia`
+8) `module load julia`
-11) `export JULIA_DEPOT_PATH="/ccc/cont003/home/unipdide/username/.julia"`
+9) `export JULIA_DEPOT_PATH="/ccc/cont003/home/unipdide/username/.julia"`
-12) Run julia, check with `]status` that you have the desired packages and have fun!
+10) Run julia, check with `]status` that you have the desired packages and have fun!

-If you're a bit lazy you can ask me (Kaelan) and I can send you a compressed file that contains the following packages:

-QuantumOpticsBase, QuantumOptics, LinearAlgebra, SparseArrays, ElasticArrays, Random, Distributions, Statistics, DifferentialEquations, OrdinaryDiffEq, DiffEqBase, DiffEqCallbacks, LightGraphs, Kronecker, IterativeSolvers, LinearMaps, DataStructures, KrylovKit, Interpolations, JLD, JLD2, BSON, Revise, Distributed, LsqFit, Optim, Conda, PyCall, FFTW, AbstractFFTs, ProgressMeter, MLDataUtils, StatsBase, Dates, Flux

-Unzip it on your home directory with `tar -xzvf julia_irene.tar.gz -C /ccc/cont003/home/unipdide/username ` and start from step 10.

 ### Submitting a job